What is the Working with Children Check?

 Your Check will be current for 5 years unless it is revoked by us or you surrender it.

-To continue doing child related work, you must renew your Check before it expires.
+To continue doing child related work, you must renew your Check 6 months before and 3 months after it expires.

-What if I have a criminal record or an adverse professional conduct report?
+What if I have a criminal record or relevant disciplinary or regulatory finding?

 It is important for you to know that not all offences or negative professional conduct decisions mean that you pose a risk to children.